Iluvitari/Windows-2016-Packer-project-with-chocolatey/README.md

 Prerequisites:
 - Installation of the latest packer version. https://www.packer.io/downloads.html
+    - place packer in the Packer project folder and add to path in windows environment variables.

 - VirtualBox latest virstion.
   https://www.virtualbox.org/wiki/Downloads

 - Windows 2016 ISO (for this test project I am using 2016 evaluation iso, but will work with a licensed virsion) https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016
+    - Place iso in the iso folder.

   (For licensed version we wil need to add the key into the autounattend.xml file for installation to function properly)